catb0t/v3/languages/factor/reference/code_style.md

   ABOUT: "code-style"
   ```

-- The indentation level grows each time the contents of a quotation or other literal appear on a line other than the line on which it started:
+- The indentation level increases if a quotation or other literal is broken over multiple lines:
   ```factor
   [ a quotation ] [
       another quotation